jagirdarshravya/retail-analytics-superstore/reports/Week1_Keerthi.md

-Week 1: Collection, Set up, and Basic Cleaning of Data Customer Analysis (Keerthi):
+Week 1: Collection, Setup, and Basic Cleaning of Dataset

+Customer Analysis (Keerthi):

-- Understood the Superstore dataset with focus on customer data
+In Week 1, I worked on understanding the Superstore dataset with a focus on customer analysis.

-- Analyzed how customers are purchasing different products
+- Analyzed customer purchasing behavior
 - Identified top customers based on total sales
+- Observed how customers interact with different product categories
-- Observed basic customer buying behavior
+- Gained basic insights into customer distribution

 Data Cleaning:

-- Checked for null (missing) values
+- Checked for null (missing) values in the dataset
-- Removed duplicate records
+- Removed duplicate records to maintain data accuracy
-- Corrected and formatted date column
+- Reviewed and formatted the Order Date column
+- Ensured all columns have correct data types

 Conclusion:

-- Completed data cleaning
-- Got clear understanding of customer data
+Basic customer analysis was performed and initial data cleaning was completed successfully.